papa-agoo/csr/README.md

 * CMake
 * GLFW
-* Epoxy
+* Epoxy (OpenGL Glue)

 <br/>

-Modern Features like DSA (Direct State Access) are used so at least OpenGL v4.5 is required.
+Modern features like DSA (Direct State Access) are used so at least OpenGL v4.5 is required.

 **Checkout Repo and Submodules**